jcaillon/valet/docs/content/docs/040.test-commands/_index.md

 valet self test -i my-test-suite
 ```

-{{< callout type="info" >}}
+> [!NOTE]
-Some additional information about the test execution:
+> Some additional information about the test execution:
+>

-- Each test suite is executed in a separate subshell.
+> - Each test suite is executed in a separate subshell.
-- Each test script is executed in a separate subshell (within the subshell of the test suite).
+> - Each test script is executed in a separate subshell (within the subshell of the test suite).
+>

-This allow you to modify the shell as you wish in the hooks and test implementation without impacting the other tests.
+> This allow you to modify the shell as you wish in the hooks and test implementation without impacting the other tests.
-{{< /callout >}}

 ## 🪝 Test hooks